 Cart Farm K4

-Cart Farm’s K4 filler is a great semi-auto filler, much like the CF250 and CF1000, with a few key differences.
+Cart Farm’s K4 cart filler is a plug and play semi-auto filler, unlike their CF250 and CF1000 cart fillers.
+The system utilizes the same dispenser and working principal with a few key differences.
 The fully stainless steel reservoir and fluid path are built to last and go great with the fully analog electronics.
 All of these components together make maintaining the filler a breeze.
-You can expect the same high performance as any other Cart Farm filler with more ease of operation.
+You can expect the same high performance to cost ratio as any other Cart Farm filler with much more ease of operation.

 Thompson Duke MCF1

 CoolJarz HotShot1500 is the most expensive filler on this list, and we aren’t sure why.
 It has about the same reservoir size and output as the Jet Fueler but costs almost $7,000 more.
-You should know their system requires a particular size foam tray to be operable.
-The material of the reservoir and line was not clear on their site.
+Their system also requires a particular size foam tray to be operable.
+The material of the reservoir is aluminum, which is a poor choice for terped distillate.

 The Jet Fueler delivers the same features as the Vape-Jet at a fraction of the cost.
 The Jet Fueler is also much faster than the Vape-Jet, delivering filling speeds similar to those seen in class competition like the K4 and KISS filling machines.
 The Jet Fueler uses proper materials to handle cannabis oils, and a unique rotating valve instead of the ball and spring check valves of other in-class fillers.
 This delivers better performance with thca heavy blends but worse performance with unterped, high purity and high viscosity distillates.

 From our calculations, the KISS filler performed relatively well.
 Their reservoir size, carts per hour, and price are all pretty solid.
 If only this filler didn’t have silicone lines!
 If they were made of a safe material, we would be able to recommend it.
 Silicone in your end material is not acceptable.